We may earn commission from affiliate links →

 The island boasts over 12 native grape varieties, with the white Vidiano and the red Kotsifali the most important ones.
 Another red variety, Liatiko, makes aromatic red wines and sweet sun-dried wines very intense in aromas and flavor.

-The region of Nemea, the largest wine producer in Greece, is in Peloponnese, and it is known for its famous grape, Agiorgitiko.
+The region of Nemea, the largest wine producer in Greece, is in the Peloponnese, and it is known for its famous grape, Agiorgitiko.
 This variety entails full-bodied reds with smooth tannins and fruity hints, similar to Merlot.
 Moving to the center of the Peloponnese, Moschofilero is an aromatic, dry, white wine that smells of peach and lemon.
 On the other side, both the northern area of the Peloponnese and the island of Kefalonia produce sweet red wines with Mavrodaphne grapes and fantastic wines from Roditis and the somewhat rare Robola white.

 Most Popular White Wines In Greece